UniversalDependencies/docs/_tpn/index.md

 * According to typographical rules, many punctuation marks are attached to a neighboring word.
 We always tokenize them as separate tokens (words);
 * There are no adjectives in Tupinambá.
 Modification is made by composition, juxtaposing lexical roots, so when a lexical root is modified by another a new word appears as in *kuɲãporaŋ(a)* (*kuɲã* 'woman' + *poraŋ-(a)* 'beauty').
 Such words are treated as [multiword tokens](https://universaldependencies.org/format.html#morphological-annotation).

+## Morphology

+* Tupinambá nouns are not marked for gender.
+Number is optionally marked.
+* Nous can take the following [Cases](https://universaldependencies.org/u/feat/Case.html): `Tra`, `Loc`, `All`, `Per`.
+* What has been traditionally called circunstantial mood or indicative II in some Tupí-Guaraní languages referes to a nominalization accompanied by the fronting of an adverbial expression: adverbs, adverbial expressions, postpositional phrases (oblique topicalization).
+The nominalized form in this case receives a marked with the feature-value `OblTop=Yes`.

+### Tags

+* Tupinambá uses 16 of the 17 universal POS categories, *ADJ* is not used.

 Mapping UPOS to XPOS for Tupinambá:
  UPOS | XPOS |
 :----: | :------: |